brandonshin/slackbot-workout/README.md

     <img src="https://ctrlla-blog.s3.amazonaws.com/2015/Jun/Screen_Shot_2015_06_05_at_7_19_44_PM-1433557206307.png" width = 500>

 4. In the **Slack API Page**, select **WebAPI** in the left side bar, scroll all the way down, and register yourself an auth token.
 You should see this.
-Take note of that token, e.g. `xoxp-2751727432-4028172038-5281317294-3c46b1`.
-That's your **User Auth Token**
+Take note of the token, e.g. `xoxp-2751727432-4028172038-5281317294-3c46b1`.
+This is your **User Auth Token**

     <img src="https://ctrlla-blog.s3.amazonaws.com/2015/Jun/Screen_Shot_2015_06_05_at_7_00_24_PM-1433557433415.png" width = 500>